JuliaGraphics/Luxor.jl/docs/src/index.md

 using Luxor
 ```

-## The basic "Hello World"
+## The obligatory "Hello World"

-Here's a simple "Hello world":
+Here's the "Hello world":

 !["Hello world"](examples/hello-world.png)